perfontanast/pulse-demo/README.md

 docker run --rm -it -p 8050:8050 pulse-demo
 ```

 Point your favorite browser to `http://127.0.0.1:8050/`.
 You should see a simple app.
+Pick a ticker - and enjoy watching the chart evolution.

 That's it!
 Happy testing.